AquaDraco/UnityStationWiki/Object-Lifecycle-Best-Practices.md

 2. The new object is moved into the proper location on the scene and made visible / active
 3. `IOnStageServer` and `IOnStageClient` hooks are called on each component.
 The OnStageInfo contains a reference to the GameObject that the object was cloned from so any needed state can be copied.

-**When a _non-pooled_ object is going to be despawned**:
-1. `IOffStageServer` hooks are called on each component
-2. Object is destroyed via normal Unity approach, each component follows [normal Unity function flow](https://docs.unity3d.com/Manual/ExecutionOrder.html)

 **When an object is going to be despawned**:
 1. `IOffStageServer` hooks are called on each component
-2. If the object has no PoolPrefabTracker, it is simply destroyed.
+2. If the object has no PoolPrefabTracker or no ObjectBehavior, it is simply destroyed.
 Otherwise...
 2. The object is moved back into the pool - back to HiddenPos, made invisible / inactive.
 3. If the pool is full, the object is destroyed via normal Unity approach, each component follows [normal Unity function flow](https://docs.unity3d.com/Manual/ExecutionOrder.html)